rougier/CPP-Crash-Course/README.rst

 Iterators
 ---------

-Iterators are a convebient tool to iterate over a container:
+Iterators are a convenient tool to iterate over a container:

 .. code:: c++